 Welcome

-Mercat Tours are a five star history and ghost tour company, and ha maintained this prestigious award from Visit Scotland since 2007, achieving some of the highest scores among Scottish attractions.
+Mercat Tours is situated in the heart of Edinburgh's medieval Old Town.
+We are a five star history and ghost tour company, and have maintained this prestigious award from Visit Scotland since 2007, achieving some of the highest scores among Scottish attractions.
 We have won numerous industry awards during our 30 years of operation in the Old Town and we continually review and revise our products in line with visitor feedback.

-Mercat Tours is situated in the heart of Edinburgh's medieval Old Town.
 All our walking tours start at the Mercat Cross, situated in the High Street, on a wide area of pavement beside St Giles Cathedral, which can be reached from North Bridge by walking up a slight incline, or from George IV Bridge, on a level route with slight incline.